Submitting your application

 You must make an appointment within 45 working days of submitting your application online.

 Warning: if you need to show funds, you must have held your funds for the 28 days before you submit and pay for your application online.
-See our guide “Funds for your Tier 4 application” for more information.
+See our guide “Funds for your Student visa application” for more information.

 When you complete your application, you can choose the standard, priority or super priority service.